d3x0r/gun-db/README.md

   file: false // turn off pesky file.js data.json default
   , db: {
     file: "gun.db"
+    exclusive : false // default
   }
 });
 ```

+If you want to have maximum speed, you can set exclusive, which will gain about 30-40% speed; but you're only allowed one instance of Gun against this database.
+You can open multiple instances if they don't have the same database name.

 Check the gun docs on how to read/write data, it will then handle sync automatically for you (even to the browser!).
 Tip: It is a graph database, so you can do key/value, document, relational, or graph based data - here is a [crash course](https://github.com/amark/gun/wiki/graphs) on how to use it.